bennyhuo/kotlin-coroutines-android/README.md

 }
 ```

-Implement `BasicScoped` to include `View` extensions for android sdk, `RecyclerViewScoped` for `RecyclerView`, `DesignScoped`  for android support design library, `AppCompatScoped` for android support appcomat library.
+Implement `BasicScoped` to include `View` extensions for android sdk, `RecyclerViewScoped` for `RecyclerView`, `DesignScoped`  for android support design library, `AppCompatScoped` for android support appcompat library.
 If more than one interfaces are used, just implement whatever you need.

 ```kotlin
 class MainActivity : AppCompatActivity(), AppCompatScoped, RecyclerViewScoped {